 Since then AAvPA has organised in total nine International Symposia and several workshops, roadshows and other events bringing together academia and praxis.

-Today AAvPA facilitates a professional network of more than 200 members in Australia and overseas to team up against the battle of human error in aviation.
+Today AAvPA facilitates a professional network of more than 200 members in Australia and overseas to further human factors in aviation and other safety critical systems.

-I am very excited to see the amount of discussion, debate and information sharing that occurrs during AAvPA events and I wish the committee and all specialists, academics, practioners and students all the best in facing those aviation challenges and expanding into domains that are becoming interested in human factors and system safety.
+AAvPA events have always prompted discussion, debate and information sharing that benefits our industry and discipline.
+I am encouraged to see our committee and member specialists, academics, practitioners and students facing the many challenges that still exist in aviation.
+It is also excellent to see this expertise expanding into domains that are becoming interested in human factors and system safety.